percona/everest-doc/docs/use/database_view.md

 - [Create a new database from backup](createBackups/create_new_database.md#create_new_database).

-The **Backups** tab also lists all the active schedules for the database.

 The **Backups** tab also displays all active schedules for the database.
 You can edit or delete schedules by clicking the ellipsis (...) menu next to the database and selecting either **Edit** or **Delete**.

 ## Restores

-The **Restores** tab displays the details of the resrtores for that database including the date and time of the restore.
+The **Restores** tab displays the details of the restores for that database including the date and time of the restore.

 ![!image](../images/database_restores.png)